 D.Gray-Man can be considered a full-on goth shonen series, which is pretty awesome when you think about it.

-To be fair, Gloom Cookie is, or at least started out as, a social Satire of the (mainly San Francisco) goth scene; written by someone who has a more than passing familiarity with it.
+Pretty much everyone from Gloom Cookie.
+Gloom Cookie is, or at least started out as, a social Satire of the (mainly San Francisco) goth scene; written by someone who has a more than passing familiarity with it.

 In the Final Crisis Sketchbook, a tie-in for the 2008 Crisis Crossover showing some of the artist's concept sketches with notes from the author, Grant Morrison apparently redesigned the Forever People (a subset of the New Gods who were basically space hippies) as cynical goths thinking that that's more common of American youth today.
 He was arguably missing the point of the Forever People, since in their creator's original mythos they represented youthful idealism, which is still around in spades.